Gurgaon ‘healer’ knows what causes homosexuality… we gave him a call

 There you go, in case life as a member of the LGBTQIA+ community is tough, one, lose the smartphones, two, take the next metro to Gurgaon.

-Alternatively, we could also put more importance on sex education in India, but that’s easier said than done.
+Alternatively, we could also lay more importance on sex education in India, but that’s easier said than done.

 For all the latest Trending News, download Indian Express App